The State of Redistricting Litigation (November 2017 Edition)

 The panel ordered the state to redraw those districts by March 15 and then hold a special primary and general election in fall 2017.
 The state submitted an emergency motion to stay the panel’s order to the Supreme Court.
 The court granted the motion to stay, which put the special elections on hold while the appeal process proceeded.

-On September 15, the plaintiffs filed objections to twelve of the newly drawn districts in the state’s remedial plans, claiming that four districts are still racial gerrymanders and several districts violate the state constitution.
-The plaintiffs have asked to court to adopt part of the remedial maps and part of their alternative maps to remedy the violations.
-In the alternative, the plaintiffs requested the court sustain the objections and order a special master to redraw those districts.
+The plaintiffs filed objections to twelve of the newly drawn districts in the state’s remedial plan, claiming that four districts are still racial gerrymanders and several districts violate the state constitution.

 Key pleadings for Covington v.
 North Carolina can be found here.